CindyMG/widgetario-k8s/README.md

 # widgetario-k8s

-This repository contains the work completed during the Kubernetes CourseLabs Hackathon.
-In order to replicate a real-world use case, the goal was to deploy and manage a multi-component application in a Kubernetes environment.
-A To-Do List application had been deployed, applying theoretical understanding of Kubernetes to real-world implementation challenges involving application deployment, configuration, storage, and scaling.
+This repository outlines the progress made on the development and deployment of a containerized FastAPI-based To-Do application using Kubernetes, Docker, and CI/CD pipelines.
+The system integrates observability tools such as Prometheus and Grafana, and follows best practices for modern DevOps workflows including configuration management, persistent storage, and readiness for production environments.

 # Objectives

 The main goals of the project were:

-To design Kubernetes manifests for a multi-tier application.
+- To design Kubernetes manifests for a multi-tier application.

-To implement secure environment configurations using Secrets and ConfigMaps.
+- To implement secure environment configurations using Secrets and ConfigMaps.

-To handle both ephemeral and persistent storage needs within the cluster.
+- To handle both ephemeral and persistent storage needs within the cluster.

-To scale services and apply service exposure techniques like load balancing.
+- To scale services and apply service exposure techniques like load balancing.

 # Tools and Technologies Used